wences-sanchez/Knowledge-Base/pages/Red Hat Certified Engineer (RHCE) Study Guide (highlights).md

 			  /etc/ansible/ansible.cfg: The default file where no other configuration is in place or detected.
 The file itself only contains comments, meaning that there are no effective settings from the file.
 Don’t despair though; this will result in the default settings being applied for all settings.
 The file itself is not wasted, acting as great documentation for the configuration files that you may want to implement.
 		- -
 		- -
 		- ImportantIt is very important for Ansible security that a configuration file is never loaded from a world-writable directory.
-If a directory is world writable, (where others have the write permission), it is possible that a rogue ansible.cfg file is added to your working directory by another user either deliberately or by mistake #spaced
+If a directory is world writable, (where others have the write permission), it is possible that a rogue ansible.cfg file is added to your working directory by another user either deliberately or by mistake #flashcard id:: 634545cd-3dbd-435c-96c9-186d97420171
 		- -
 		- -
 		- How do you see the Ansible full config? #flashcard